 In addition to the above, based on the agreement on supporting IP reconfiguration, the following NOTE and some field descriptions will need to be updated for alignment.
 For example:

 NOTE 5: Ciphering and integrity protection can be enabled or disabled for a DRB.
-The enabling/disabling of ciphering or integrity protection can be changed only by releasing and adding the DRB.
+The enabling/disabling of ciphering or integrity protection can be changed only for a DRB only during a HO procedure with PDCP re-establishment.

+Summary

+Company preferences:

+Option 1: Normative text changes: Ericsson, CATT, Sony, Apple, MediaTek, Nokia (6)

+Option 2: Note update: Vivo, LG, NEC, OPPO, Samsung?
+(5?)

+Small majority to have normative text changes (option 1 based).

+With regard to the details of actual changes, majority of the companies felt that there is no need to release the algorithm and keys.
+And that NOTE 5 should keep the Release and Add option.

+Proposal #3: Choose option 1 to make normative changes (but without releasing the algorithm and keys from option 1).
+NOTE 5 also to be updated while keeping the Release and Add option.

+These changes are captured in R2-1900775.

 Potential changes to PDCP

 Even though the PDCP specifications when written did not consider disabling security for a DRB, the current specifications could mostly still be interpreted to handle it, perhaps with some small changes/clarifications.
 Relevant text in PDCP specification with regard to security configuration is highlighted below with some possible changes and related comments.